clarkgrangerc/DM-SL/Assignment-1.md

 After run the model with the best k, we generate the fitted values to compare with our test subset. the figure 2.6. shows the fit of the chosen model.

+The K for these two datasets are different because of the different relative variance in both these datasets.
+We see that the S65 dataset has less variance as compared its average then the S350 set, which in turn leads to a higher K.